paulthefree/satsigner/README.md

 the desired image name.
 This examples uses the default image for Android SDK 34 for the `x86_64` (intel CPU) platform.

+If you prefer to use your mobile device, you may skip the following step.
-Then, create an emulator device:
+Create an emulator device:

 ```bash
 avdmanager create avd -n myemulator -k 'system-images;android-34;default;x86_64'